-A very common fishing technique in Vietnam is ripping a weighted hook with multiple side arms through still water and hoping to hook unsuspecting fish somewhere on their body.
-Hooking a fish at the lips with the correct size and style of hook – as at conventional angling – will with high likelihood hold the fish on the line, whereas getting randomly hooked somewhere at the body will often result in heavily injured fish by ripping out the hook(s) from soft flesh.
+A typical fishing technique in Vietnam is ripping a weighted hook with multiple side arms through still water and hoping to hook unsuspecting fish somewhere on their body.
+Hooking a fish at the lips with the correct size and style of hook—as in conventional angling—will highly likely hold the fish on the line, whereas getting randomly hooked somewhere on the body will often result in heavily injured fish by ripping out the hook(s) from soft flesh.

 Fishing equipment for ripping